Tap to open menu

 Focus tightly

 Regular opportunities to develop essential skills are given to all pupils, by skills being embedded across all areas of learning and through everyday classroom language.
 The essential skills are mapped to the themes and topics of each lesson.
 Across the school, planning demonstrates that all teachers dedicate time to the teaching of skills, pitching teaching at an appropriate level.
 Teachers use a range of resources on the Hub, lessons, videos and other resources.
-The skills are also enhanced within extra-curricular provision, with different after school clubs focusing in on a different skill area.
+The skills are also enhanced within extra-curricular provision, with different after school clubs focussing in on a different skill area.
+We also have a specific Skills Builder after school club in which pupils engage in a range of engaging activities with different weekly skills focuses.
+Some of our intervention groups are tailored to focus on particular essential skills that our children need support developing.

 Keep practising